zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 618.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 If you are serious in improving your English, t hen you’ll want to look at our Learning Guide.

 This episode is called “Eating at a Casual Restaurant.”
 It’s a dialogue between Russell and Nadia using vocabulary you associate with eating at a casual or less expensive restaurant.
 Let’s get started.